TShentu/Olares/docs/use-cases/jellyfin.md

 To enable Intel Quick Sync Video (QSV) on Olares One:

-1. First, update Jellyfin in the Olares Market to version 1.0.21 or above.
+1. In Olares Market, update Jellyfin to version 1.0.21 or later.
 2. Navigate to **Settings** > **Applications** > **Jellyfin** > **Manage Environment Variables**.
    - Set the `ENABLE_HW_ACCEL` variable to `true`.
    - Enter the values for `VIDEO_GID` and `RENDER_GID` from your host system.
 For Olares One, these default to `44` and `994`.
 If you are using a different device, open the terminal from the **Control Hub** and run the following commands to check the correct values: